Agnes of Brandenburg, Duchess of Pomerania: Second marriage

-Elisabeth was married again on 9 September 1628, at Schloss Barth, to the ten years younger Duke Francis Charles of Saxe-Lauenburg (1594–1660), who was a general in the imperial army.
-With this second marriage, she lost her rights to Barth.
+Agnes was married again on 9 September 1628, at Schloss Barth, to the ten years younger Duke Francis Charles of Saxe-Lauenburg (1594–1660), who was a general in the imperial army.
+The same year her sister, Elisabeth Sophia of Brandenburg, had married Francis Charles' brother, Julius Henry.
+Both brothers were well known to Agnes, as their mother, Maria of Brunswick-Lüneburg, was a sister of Agnes' former mother-in-law, Sophia Hedwig of Brunswick-Wolfenbüttel.

+With this second marriage, Agnes lost her rights to Barth.
 However, Francis Charles persuaded Wallenstein to force Duke Bogislaw XIV to allow her to keep Barth until her death.
+Agnes also brought 20,000 thaler in dowry with her into the marriage.
+After her marriage, Agnes moved to Neuhaus castle.

 Both of her marriages were childless.

+Death

+Agnes died on 26 March 1629.

+After her death, Francis Charles married her great-niece, Catherine of Brandenburg.